 “When it comes to PPC, timing is everything – and is just as important when it comes to the early adoption of automation techniques, helping PPC experts to keep up with or even overtake the competition who might not be as well-versed in using automated marketing techniques.

-Staying one step ahead of the competition by being ‘early adopters’ of automation will also give PPC experts the chance to completely understand how different automation methods work, and more importantly, how different automation methods work specifically for them.
+Staying one step ahead of the competition by being ‘early adopters’ of automated practices will also give PPC experts the chance to completely understand how different automation methods work, and more importantly, how different automation methods work specifically for them.
 Those late to the party will always be one step behind, constantly playing catch-up due to the speed at which technology changes.

 Initially, approaching automation with an open mind and plenty of patience will help those hesitant to best understand what automation has to offer, and through rigorous testing, discover a method of automation that works for them and their account performance.”